What if we treated physical illness like mental illness?

 Because disabled people, including mentally ill folks, are a wide and varying group, ableism comes in many shapes and sizes.

-For people with physical disabilities that are commonly understood or that require some sort of visible aid (a wheelchair, a white cane, a prosthetic limb, a hearing aid, a walker), ableism can show up differently than for someone whose disability is rare, misunderstood, or largely invisible.
+For people with physical disabilities that are commonly understood or that require some sort of visible aid (a wheelchair, a white cane, a prosthetic limb, a hearing aid, a walker), ableism can show up differently than for someone whose disability is rare, misunderstood, or largely invisible (not all disabilities are visible).

 If we treated physical illness like mental illness would there be less stigma?

 In these discussions about stigma reduction campaigns, I’ll often come across the idea that we should start treating mental illnesses the way we treat physical illnesses.

 Generally, these conversations hinge on the fact that we’re talking about curable, easily treatable physical illnesses like bronchitis or a broken leg.
 The conversation looks something like this: “What if we treated physical illness like mental illness?
 You wouldn’t tell someone with a broken leg not to take pain medications or tell someone with bronchitis that they’re faking their illness.”

 I get it.
 As someone with PTSD, which is largely invisible and commonly misunderstood, I often feel like my mental health isn’t taken seriously and is uniquely stigmatized.
 How does one even explain PTSD to someone who doesn't have it?

 But the difference here mainly lies in the fact that when we’re talking about physical illnesses, we’re assuming that folks with physical illnesses don’t face ableism or stigma like those with mental illnesses.
 And that’s simply not accurate.

 Stop treating physical illness like mental illness

 We're using the wrong comparison when we’re comparing short-term, treatable conditions, like a broken limb, to chronic mental health issues.

 Folks don’t react to a short-term illness with ableism because it’s assumed that the condition will be easy to treat and will go away soon.

 Sometimes, these conversations about physical illness do include more chronic and long-term conditions.
 People will say things like: